Robust entanglement of an asymmetric quantum dot molecular system in a Josephson junction: Introduction

-In this study, we propose a QDM system in a conventional JJ with asymmetric tunneling coefficients to achieve the robust entanglement and also to keep its magnitude near-unit under the bias voltage control.
+It seems that quantum information studies on an asymmetric quantum dot molecule in a bias-controlled Josephson junction can be considered as an interesting area for research which can provide novel achievements.
+Therefore in this study, we propose a QDM system in a conventional JJ with asymmetric tunneling coefficients to achieve the robust entanglement and also to keep its magnitude near-unit under the bias voltage control.
+To this end, we consider the indistinguishable entanglement for our system which becomes possible by evaluating the fermionic concurrence.
 To explore the quantum information processing of QDM system in a biased-voltage junction, we perform our analysis in Markovian regime.
 First, we obtain the quantum transport of molecular system to show the current-voltage characteristics (I-V) as one of the important properties of biased-voltage circuits.
 Then, we investigate the control of the entanglement with respect to bias voltage.
 We find that with only bias voltage control, the complete controllability to yield perfect entanglement is not possible.
-Therefore, we apply the strategy of left-right asymmetric coupling strength to achieve robust entanglement.
+Therefore, we apply the strategy of left-right asymmetric coupling strength to achieve the robust entanglement.
 The dynamics of entanglement and its response to bias voltage in different situations of symmetric and asymmetric couplings demonstrate a wide flexibility of the proposed setup to provide a desired high entanglement.
 The main advantage of this molecular system includes the feasible controlling elements of easy-tunable bias voltage driving field and the manipulation of quantum dot couplings.
 Indeed by engineering reservoirs and the presence of superconducting leads, the performance of system is extensively influenced to provide robustly entangled states.

 This paper is organized as follows: In Sec.(\ref{Model}), we introduce the proposed model composed of a quantum dot molecular system in a JJ by describing the whole Hamiltonian.
 We compute the quantum transport of our molecular system in Sec.(\ref{Current}).
 In Sec.(\ref{Concurrence}) by introducing symmetric and asymmetric structures, we obtain the entanglement of QDM system under the bias voltage control.
 In Sec(\ref{Results}), we present the results of the entanglement behavior in bias voltage changes and its time evolution in constant bias voltages and also for specific order parameters.
 Finally, we conclude the results in Sec.(\ref{Conclusion}).
 In Appendix A, we describe how to diagonalize the Hamiltonian of superconducting leads by applying the Bogoliubov transformation.
 In Appendix B, we calculate the quantum master equation to study the dynamics of system.